EthanGunter/Altargene/Stories/The Artisan/Notes.md

 - Siel & Jaeson's paths need to cross before the end of the novel, and Siel can't know Jaeson is there.
 	- Jaeson can be sent on a mission into the jungle.
 Maybe there is a contraband cache that needs depositing, or collecting
 		- Collecting would be an epiphany-in-the-belly-of-the-beast moment
 		- Pros: Easier.
 Gives Siel a chance to practice her new knowledge without leaving her training area.
-Altercation could serve as a forced exodus for Altus, and separate Siel from him (if that's something I feel is needed)
+Altercation could serve as a forced exodus for Altus, and separate Siel from him
 		- Cons: ??
 	- Siel could leave her training with Altus early and head back into the city.
 This causes trouble for her because she is not prepared to deal with *whatever the hell the climax is*.
 At the last moment, she gets some sort of epiphany from Altus.
 		- This could either be a cryptic lesson that she couldn't decipher before